-In light of the fact that plaintiffs failed to file any opposition to defendants' Motion to Dismiss, even when the Court issued an Order requiring the plaintiff to do so or face the consequences of the motions being treated as conceded, (see Dkt. # 10), the Court will treat these motions as conceded.
+In light of the fact that plaintiffs failed to file any opposition to defendants' Motion to Dismiss, even when the Court issued an Order requiring the plaintiff to do so or face the consequences of the motions being treated as conceded, (see Dkt. # 9), the Court will treat these motions as conceded.
 LCvR 7(b).
-Therefore, in light of the plaintiff's concession and based on a review of the pleadings, the relevant law cited therein, and the record, it is hereby
+Therefore, in light of the plaintiff's concession and based on a review of the pleadings, it is hereby